dmbarbour/wikilon/docs/Runtime.md

 LMDB handles a lot of problems - atomic updates, memory management, no file handle limits.
 I lean in favor of LMDB at this time.
 I will need to control cache sizes and so on.
 But I'd need to do so either way.

-## Concurrent Update
+## Concurrent Update?

 A dictionary will be maintained by multiple agents.
 In practice, most updates will follow simple patterns - command pattern, publish-subscribe, futures/promises.
 We can explicitly model intermediate structure to help avoid conflict or even to support collaborative update.
 Our runtime must provide at least effective support that will cover common update patterns without conflict.

 A DVCS inspired approach might model a 'working' dictionary for updates.
 When another agent updates the shared dictionary before us, we must merge their updates before we can apply our own.
 This works most easily when the agents in question update independent parts of the dictionary.

-The main difficulty with the DVCS approach is that 'merge' is relatively ad-hoc, and that we cannot detect read-write merge conflicts.
+The main difficulties with a DVCS approach is that 'merge' is relatively ad-hoc.
+A lesser issue is that we cannot detect read-write merge conflicts.
+I could try to keep some extra metadata within the dictionary to help prevent merge conflicts, e.g. by tracking within a dictionary that a word was recently renamed or that a command-pattern update occurs after another but not necessarily immediately after.

+A transactional model would keep more meta-data and gradually construct a new dictionary.

 Alternatively, we can model dictionary updates more explicitly.
 With this, we could include flexible metadata per update and help reduce conflicts by merging concurrent updates in some consistent manner.
 The main cost to modeling dictionaries in this manner is indirection - we aren't working directly with Awelon dictionaries.
 If we want import/export, we need both the dictionary and a fair bit of metadata.
 It is feasible to model this metadata within the dictionary, or as part of an external transactions model.

+With the alternative, I have an option of tracking transactional information *internally* to a dictionary (e.g. as a special dictionary object), or externally (as a transaction).
+The external option seems both more broadly useful

-At the moment I favor the more explicit models.
+At the moment I favor the more explicit model, even if it requires more information to track concurrent transactions.

 ## API Concepts